Recombination of localized quasiparticles in disordered superconductors: Results

 \subsection{Phonon scattering limited quasiparticle relaxation}

 We compare these measured values to the theory for quasiparticle relaxation.
-At low temperatures, $k_BT\ll\Delta$ with $T$ the bath temperature and $k_B$ the Boltzmann constant, $\tau$ is dominated by electron-phonon interactions, because $n_{qp}$ is low compared to the normal state carrier density \cite{Kaplan1976}.
-As a check, we compared the electron-electron and electron-phonon interaction times \cite{Reizer2000} and find that the electron-phonon interaction dominates, as outlined in the Supplementary Section 1.\\ There are two inelastic electron-phonon processes that contribute to the relaxation of quasiparticles: \textit{recombination} and \textit{scattering}.
-In an ordered superconductor ($ql\gg1$) and at low temperatures ($k_BT\ll2\Delta$), recombination dominates the quasiparticle relaxation, as the typical energy of a recombination event ($2\Delta$) is much lager than that of a scattering event ($k_BT$) \cite{Kaplan1976}.\\
+At low temperatures, $k_\text{B}T\ll\Delta_0$ with $T$ the bath temperature and $k_\text{B}$ the Boltzmann constant, $\tau$ is governed by electron-phonon interactions, because $n_{\text{qp}}$ is low compared to the normal state carrier density \cite{Kaplan1976}.
+As a check, we compared the electron-electron and electron-phonon interaction times \cite{Reizer2000} and find that the electron-phonon interaction has the shortest relevant timescales in our system, as outlined in the Supplementary Section 1.\\ There are two inelastic electron-phonon processes that contribute to the relaxation of quasiparticles: recombination and scattering.

-During a recombination event, two quasiparticles recombine into a Cooper-pair and emit a phonon with energy $\Omega\geq2\Delta$, as illustrated in \cref{fig:disrecsketch}(c).
+During a recombination event, two quasiparticles recombine into a Cooper-pair and emit a phonon with energy $\Omega\geq2\Delta_0$, as illustrated in \cref{fig:disrecsketch}(c).
 Quasiparticle generation is the same process, but time-reversed.
-The recombination time, $\tau_{rec}$, is proportional to $1/n_{qp}$, which exponentially deceases with temperature, i.e. \cite{Kaplan1976, Reizer1986}
+The recombination time, $\tau_{\text{rec}}$, is proportional to $1/n_{\text{qp}}$, which exponentially deceases with temperature, i.e. \cite{Kaplan1976, Reizer1986}

-$T_c$ is the critical temperature and $\tau_0^{rec}$ is a proportionality constant that does not depend on temperature, but does depend on disorder and dimensionality (see Methods).\\ In our experiment, we probe the entire inductor volume and therefore measure the relaxation of an ensemble of quasiparticles.
+$T_\text{c}$ is the critical temperature and $\tau_0^{\text{rec}}$ is a proportionality constant that does not depend on temperature, but does depend on disorder and dimensionality (see Methods).\\ In our experiment, we probe the entire inductor volume and therefore measure the relaxation of an ensemble of quasiparticles.
 The bulk recombination time is given by \cite{Rothwarf1967},